gerardbm/still32/README.md

 `sudo apt-get install clang libclang-dev`

-The package `libclang-dev` is required on Debian.
+The package `libclang-dev` is required on Devuan.

 ### Golang